apache/druid/docs/tutorials/tutorial-update-data.md

 bin/post-index-task --file quickstart/tutorial/updates-append-index2.json --url http://localhost:8081
 ```

-When the task completes, query the data again.
-Two additional rows are added after `octopus`.
+Druid adds two additional rows after `octopus`.
+When the task completes, query the data again to see them.
-Druid does not roll up the new `bear` row with the existing `bear` row because it stored the new data in a separate segment.
+Druid doesn't roll up the new `bear` row with the existing `bear` row because it stored the new data in a separate segment.

 ```bash
 dsql> SELECT * FROM "updates-tutorial";